-As the first step, the EPA calculates the similarity between the new user u and each user v in the set of users $\mathbb U$ using the correlation-based similarity approach (cf. Section 5.1.2).
+As the first step, the EPA calculates the similarity between the new user u and each user v in the set of users \mathbb{U} using the correlation-based similarity approach (cf. Section 5.1.2).
 In the next step, the k users with the highest similarity to user u are selected.
-The EPA then predicts the expertise of user u for each criterion c in the set of criteria $\mathbb C$.
-The prediction $e{u,c}$ is calculated as the mean of the expertise values for criterion c of the most similar users (the set $\mathbb K$).
-If the rounded predicted value $e{u,c}$ is higher than the threshold τ , the expertise of the user for this criterion is predicted as sufficient and the criterion is added to the set of criteria with high expertise prediction for the user $\mathbb C_u$.
+The EPA then predicts the expertise of user u for each criterion c in the set of criteria \mathbb{C} .
+The predicted value $e{u,c}$ is calculated as the mean of the expertise values for criterion c of the most similar users (the set \mathbb{K}).
+If the rounded predicted value $e{u,c}$ is higher than the threshold τ , the expertise of the user for this criterion is considered as sufficient and the criterion is added to \mathbb{C}u , the set of criteria with high expertise prediction for the user.